graphbrain/graphbrain/docs/source/tutorials/hypergraph-operations.rst

 Iterate through all edges
 =========================

 Hyoergraph objects include the function ``all()``, which returns an iterator that can be used to transverse all the hyperedges contained in the hypergraph.
-Let's see and example, in this case assuming that we are in a notebook environment:
+Let's see an example, in this case assuming that we are in a notebook environment:

 ::